dbt1/buildenv-closed/README.md

 Please do not modify the Yocto-sources!
 This is not recommended by the Yocto-Team.
 Do it only if you know what you do!

 An explicit update for any sources (e.g. neutrino) is not required, because this will be done automatically on evrery called target with bitbake.
 This will also update required depndencies.
 Exception: You have moved any target source into the workspace tree.
 In this case you have full control to source code you want to modify.
+See also [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#using-devtool-in-your-sdk-workflow).

 Note: Your config files will be untouched.
 New or adapted config options are not considered.
 Please check your configuration if required.